shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-10-07-algorithm-study-series-three.md

         if B[w - w_k] + b_k > B[w] then
             B[w] <-- B[w - w_k] + b_k

 I have examed this version.
-It showed the same B[w] data as the previous one in the runing time.)
+It showed the same B[w] structure as the previous one in the runing time.)

 ---
 <br/>